-Silversea Cruises, Quail Travel and Classical Tahoe have partnered to bring you an all-inclusive, ultra-luxury trip to Havana, Cuba.
+Silversea Cruises, Quail Travel and Classical Tahoe have partnered to bring you an all-inclusive, ultra-luxury cruise.
 Raffle winner to be selected on August 10, Classical Tahoe Closing Night Concert.

 The dynamic silent and live auctions culminate in a live performance by the esteemed Cuban pianist, Aldo López-Gavilán.